Santee station

-Santee Town Center station is a station on the Green Line of the San Diego Trolley, in the San Diego suburb of Santee, California.
-The station currently serves as the Green Line's northeastern terminus and serves as a major park and ride station.
-It is located inside a shopping center on the northeast quadrant of the intersection of Mission Gorge Road and Cuyamaca Street.
+Santee station (also known as Santee Town Center station) is a station on the Copper Line of the San Diego Trolley, in the San Diego suburb of Santee, California.
+The station currently serves as the Copper Line's northern terminus and serves as a major park and ride station.
+It is located inside a shopping center on the northeast corner of the intersection of Mission Gorge Road and Cuyamaca Street.